 The physical locations of data and transaction logs can have a significant effect on the system data integrity and performance.
+In a production environment these should be on separate drives for data integrity.

 Size (MB)

 This is the physical file size in megabytes in the file system.